World must bolster WHO and agree pandemic treaty, expert panel says | Health

 In May, the panel evaluated how the WHO and member countries had handled the pandemic, and said a new global response system should be set up to ensure that no future virus can cause a pandemic as devastating.
 "There is progress, but it is not fast or cohesive enough to bring this pandemic to an end across the globe in the near term, or to prevent another," the panel said in the report.

 More than 257 million people have been reported to be infected by the SARS-CoV2 coronavirus and 5.4 million have died since the first cases were identified in central China in December 2019, according to a Reuters tally.
-Health ministers from WHO's 194 member states open a three-day special assembly on Nov.
+Health ministers from WHO's 194 member states open a three-day World Health Assembly on Nov.
 29 to consider negotiating a treaty aimed at preventing future pandemics.
 It would be only the second global public health treaty, after a 2003 accord to control tobacco use.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)